 - Loss of institutional knowledge and thought leadership: which may get taken to a competitor to benefit them instead

-- A culture of fear: high turnover can make employees concerned about how safe their jobs are; because rather than being fully engaged in their roles, staff spend time worrying about their livelihood, or who might be gone tomorrow, and this, in turn, affects productivity
+- A culture of fear: high staff turnover can make employees concerned about how safe their jobs are; because rather than being fully engaged in their roles, staff spend time worrying about their livelihood, or who might be gone tomorrow, and this, in turn, affects employee mental health and productivity

 - Cultural impact: Whenever people are leaving, other employees start to question why

 3. The brand costs